Are You Too Young or Too Old for LASIK?

 Determine Your Candidacy for LASIK

 If you have been thinking about LASIK surgery, we urge you to speak to your physician and schedule a consultation with LASIK Vision Centers of Cleveland.
 As we’ve said, there is no magic age for LASIK.
-Together, with your doctor, we’ll determine whether the procedure is right for you.
+Together, with your doctor, we’ll determine whether the surgery is right for you.